borgstrom/python-wisdom/README.md

 Python Wisdom
 =============

-This file contains learnings in Python that I felt needed to be documented because I see them, and I consistently comment on them during code reviews.
+This file contains lessons in Python that I felt needed to be documented because I see them, and I consistently comment on them during code reviews.

 Logging